 Despite the fact that the link has been closed, the reefs are still under an invasion from the Indo-Pacific region.
 In the 1980s, a species commonly known as Lionfish was brought to the USA for use in aquariums.
 Some of these Lionfish were released into the Atlantic, off the coast of Florida, and have been wreaking havoc ever since.

-As far as the reefs are concerned, the Lionfish’s ever-increasing presence is nothing short of an alien invasion which threatens their very lives and unfortunately, the fish also have backup.
+As far as the reefs are concerned, the Lionfish’s ever-increasing presence is nothing short of an alien invasion, threatening their very existence, and all those that call the reefs home by extension.

 Rising Sea Temperatures